 Other ways to ask do you speak English in Italian

-Say you are in a crowded space and you can’t go around asking everyone whether they speak your language or not.
-What do do?
-There’s a specific formula you can use both in informal and formal settings alike.
+Let’s say you’re in a crowded room and you can’t go around asking everyone if they speak your language.
+What should you do?
+There’s a specific formula you can use in both informal and formal settings.

 C’è qualcuno che parla inglese?